 You can also use Integer or Float maps.
 Artists working on character creation and other complicated sculptures usually export Float maps from software like Zbrush.
 In simpler modeling tasks like ArchViz, you can get away with Integer maps created from pictures of various surfaces.

-There are two methods of setting up displacement in 3ds Max and V-Ray.
+There are two methods of setting up displacement maps in 3ds Max and V-Ray.

 Displacement features settings – These influence render times and RAM used by the scene.
 They need to be set to specific values to get the exact look of the displaced model you want.
 Therefore, these values should not be compromised for the sake of optimization.
 Please turn to the other settings listed below instead.